spark3dp/authentication-samples/NodeJs/README.md

 This code sample demonstrates use of the Spark authentication API.

-## Create an application on the Spark developers' portal
+## Create an application on the Spark developers portal

 Sign up to the [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).